vsivsi/gridfs-locking-stream/Readme.md

 });
 ```

-The other main difference from gridfs-stream is that each instance of `Grid` is tied to a given named GridFS collection when it is created, and this cannot be changed during the object's lifetime.
+The other main difference from gridfs-stream is that each instance of `Grid` is tied to a specific named GridFS collection when it is created, and this cannot be changed during the `Grid` object's lifetime.
 This change is necessary to associate the correct [gridfs-locks](https://www.npmjs.org/package/gridfs-locks) collection with each instance of `Grid`.
-In gridfs-locking-stream, the `Grid` constructor function can take an optional third parameter to specify a GridFS collection root name that is different from the default (`"fs"`):
+In gridfs-locking-stream, the `Grid` constructor function can take an optional third parameter to specify a GridFS collection root name that is different from the default of `"fs"`:

      gfs = Grid(db, mongo, "myroot");

-gridfs-stream allows the GridFS collection to be changed on-the-fly using either the `{ root: "myroot" }` option when streams are created, or by using the `Grid.collection('myroot')` method to change the default collection.
-In gridfs-locking-stream the `.collection()` method is eliminated and attempting to create a stream with a `{ root: "myroot" }` option that is different from the `Grid` object's initial root with produce an error.
+gridfs-stream allowed the GridFS collection to be changed on-the-fly using either the `{ root: "myroot" }` option when streams are created, or by using the `Grid.collection('myroot')` method to change the default collection.
+In gridfs-locking-stream the `.collection()` method has been eliminated and attempting to create a stream with a `{ root: "myroot" }` option that is different from the `Grid` object's initial root name will throw an error.
 If access to multiple GridFS collections is required, simply create multiple `Grid` object instances.

 ## Use